Jaguar I-Pace costs, insurance, warranty & tax

 - 2Range, battery & chargingThe Jaguar I-Pace has an impressive official range, but real-world range isn't much better than you'll see in its rivals

-- 3Running costs - currently readingThe Jaguar I-Pace is expensive to buy, but still very competitive with its rivals on purchase and running costs
+- 3Running costs & insurance - currently readingThe Jaguar I-Pace is expensive to buy, but still very competitive with its rivals on purchase and running costs

 - 4Electric motor, drive & performanceThe Jaguar I-Pace is the best-handling pure electric car you can buy, short of the more expensive Porsche Taycan